 This subclause provides for information an overview on L2 handling for bearer type change in MR-DC, with and without security key change , i.e. with and without a change of the termination point.
+DRB Integrity Protection can be reconfigured based on change of termination point.